pingidentity/pingidentity-devops-getting-started/docs/deploySiemStack.md

-# Deploy an Elasticsearch SIEM stack
+# Deploy an Elasticsearch SIEM Stack

 This example deploys a PingFederate, PingAccess, and PingDirectory stack with Elasticsearch infrastructure built in for visualizing traffic and other security or log data.
 The architecture looks like this:

 ![alt text](images/Architecture.png "Architecture Overview")

 * Threat intel and TOR Endpoints are  provided by AlienVault and the TOR Network Endpoint List.

-* Threat feeds are updated on an interval via setting an environment variable in `docker-compose.yaml` .
+* Threat feeds are updated on an interval via setting an environment variable in `docker-compose.yaml`.

 > **Warning**: This stack is not intended for production environments.

 ## Prerequisites